 Trend Analysis

-For Exelon Corporation (EXC), the stock has exhibited a 26.0% increase in price over the past year, indicating a bullish trend.
-The highest price reached was $48.04, while the lowest was $33.84.
-The trend shows acceleration, supported by a standard deviation of 3.92, reflecting moderate volatility.
-Recently, from September 14, 2025, to November 30, 2025, EXC experienced a 5.46% increase, with a standard deviation of 1.46, suggesting stable trading conditions.
+For Exelon Corporation (EXC), the stock has shown a remarkable price change of 29.77% over the past year, indicating a bullish trend.
+The highest price reached during this period was $48.04, while the lowest was $33.84.
+This upward movement is characterized by acceleration, with a standard deviation of 3.94, suggesting a moderate level of volatility.
+Recently, from September 14, 2025, to November 30, 2025, the stock has increased by 8.62%, maintaining a positive trend slope and a standard deviation of 1.51.

 In contrast, Centrus Energy Corp.
-(LEU) has seen an impressive 398.38% increase in its stock price over the same period, also indicating a bullish trend.
-The stock peaked at $383.00 and dipped to $35.36.
-However, this trend shows deceleration, with a high standard deviation of 91.0, indicating significant volatility.
-From September 14, 2025, to November 30, 2025, LEU had a 12.47% increase, though the trend slope of -2.76 suggests a slowing momentum during this recent period.
+(LEU) has posted an extraordinary price change of 417.26% over the same timeframe, also reflecting a bullish trend.
+The stock peaked at $383.00 and reached a low of $35.36.
+However, the trend shows deceleration, as indicated by a recent price change of 16.73% from September 14, 2025, to November 30, 2025, coupled with a negative trend slope of -2.4 and a high standard deviation of 55.23, pointing to increased volatility.

 Analyst Opinions